phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.references.md

 * Atmosphere table citations, when available/applicable.
 * Passband table citations, when available/applicable.
 * Dependency (astropy, numpy, etc) citations, when available/applicable.
-* Alternate backends, when applicable.
+* Alternate compute and/or solver backends, when applicable.

 Arguments
 ------------